 Our son turned six recently and wanted a LEGO-themed party, but we didn’t own enough LEGO bricks to make that happen, and we knew it would be costly to buy enough.

 We asked out local public library if we could rent their meeting room and use their LEGO supply.
 They host a monthly LEGO club for kids aged 4-9.

 Unfortunately, we couldn’t rent the room, but they did say we could invite all of our sons friends to join at the next scheduled LEGO club, which happened to fall on his birthday.

 We invited his classmates and a handful of friends to attend, and it was the perfect setup.
 While the party only lasted 1 hour, everyone had a great time building with thousands of LEGOs, and the party space was free.

 DIY LEGO Party Invitations

-If you want to learn how to throw a LEGO party on a budget, the first thing you’ll need for your party is DIY invitations.
-You can get some LEGO party ideas for invitations from the following bloggers.
+If you want to learn how to throw a LEGO party on a budget, the first thing you’ll need for your party is DIY Lego invitations.

 For her boys’ 4th birthday party, An Organized Mess created these LEGO Ninjago invitations.
 If you head over to her site, she has a tutorial for these DIY LEGO Ninjago birthday invitations.